-If you followed the above steps properly, then you would have ended up with a text field in your admin to add tags, which according to me isn't a good user experience, as you wouldn't be able to know about existing tags when adding tags to your blog posts.
+If you were to open your admin interface now to look at any of the post you just tagged above, then you would have ended up with a text field in your admin to add tags/display existing tags, which according to me isn't a good user experience, as you wouldn't be able to know about existing tags (in form of an autocomplete) when adding tags to your blog posts.

 So I wanted to do something about it, after hours of searching the internet, I stumbled upon taggit-selectize, which does exactly what I was looking, now there were various other packages offering the same functionality as this one, but I found this to be most actively maintained one, and was quite easy to setup as well.

 - Install this package by running the following command:

 - Put this in your